quddoos/practiclml-assignment/README.md

 # Clean and Import Data

 Load the data by downloading the files and saving adding them.
-Training set is 19623X160 and test is 20X160 The scrubbed data is 19623*153  and 20*153. “classes as last”
+Training set is 196232X160 and test is 20X160 The scrubbed data is 19622 with 53variable  and 20 and 53variables. “classes as last”

 #load the required packages
 library(caret); library(rattle); library(rpart); library(rpart.plot)